Jagan-444/Power-BI-Visualization-Projects/README.md

 The data is from Green Freesh Market regarding their sales, revenue and their customer preferences.
 - The Sales data is for the year of 2019.
 - The data has various factors such as customer and product details like price, discount, after tax of the product and rating of the product that are given by the customers.
-- The report is analysed to get further insights about sales, revenue, understaing customer needs and preferences, and getting a new lead to expanding the business by opening new outlets in cities.
+- The report is analysed to get further insights about sales, revenue, understanding customer needs and preferences, and getting a new lead to expand the business by opening new outlets in cities.
 - Also, the founded insights is visualized through colourful dashboard units along with the insights statements.